profoundinventions/php-houdini/array-patterns.rst

        ->addNewMethods()
        ->fromPropertyOfTheSameClass('methodDefinitions')
        ->fromContext( Context::isStatic() )
-       ->matchArrayPattern(
+       ->useArrayPattern(
             ArrayPattern::create()
             ->match( [ ArrayPattern::NAME => ArrayPattern::TYPE ] )
        );

-In this example, we're autocompleting a method from a definition in the array stored in the static property ``$methodDefitions``.
+In this example, we're autocompleting a method from a definition in the array stored in the static property ``$methodDefinitions``.
 The definition has to include both the method name and the return type in for a completion match to be generated.
 The name is matched with the ``ArrayPattern::NAME`` placeholder.
 Whatever is in the array will be used in th completion.

 Similarly, the ``ArrayPattern::TYPE`` placeholder will match the property type or the method return type.
 In order for an array pattern to generate a completion, both the name and type have to be matched (but see below for an exception to this).

 So, in this example, two non-static methods will be autocompleted for the ``SimpleArrayPatternExample`` instances.